gan-of-culture/sakura-patcher/README.md

 24. Sakura Succubus 2
 25. Sakura Succubus 3
 26. Sakura Succubus 4
+27. Sakura Succubus 5
-27. Sakura Swim Club
+28. Sakura Swim Club
-28. Would you like to run an idol café?
 29. Would you like to run an idol café?
+30. Would you like to run an idol café?
 2